ebiwd/EBI-Pattern-library/index.md

 To get started check out the structure of the <a href="sample-site">sample boiler plate page</a>.

 ### FAQs

 JavaScript
-  :<p>The framework does not require jQuery, but using it will get more nice to haves easing your life.
-The boilerplate includes jQuery functionality by default, if you do not wish to use jQuery you will also need to remove references to <code>foundation.js</code> and <code>FoundationExtendEBI.js</code> files.</p>
+:The framework does not require jQuery, but using it will get more nice to haves easing your life.
+The boilerplate includes jQuery functionality by default, if you do not wish to use jQuery you will also need to remove references to <code>foundation.js</code> and <code>FoundationExtendEBI.js</code> files.

 Foundation
-  :<p>If you aren't able to use the included Foundation base CSS, we do provide some support for other frameworks (such as Bootstrap), but we've picked Foundation as the "recommended implementation" as it offers a path for more graceful integration of EBI styles and requirements.</p>
+:If you aren't able to use the included Foundation base CSS, we do provide some support for other frameworks (such as Bootstrap), but we've picked Foundation as the "recommended implementation" as it offers a path for more graceful integration of EBI styles and requirements.
-  <p>If you're unable to make use of the Frameworks JS or CSS tooling, use this page as a guide for how your site should look, feel, function.
-There's no reason that can't be done with any framework be it Angular, Material Design, or vanilla CSS3.</p>
+  If you're unable to make use of the Frameworks JS or CSS tooling, use this page as a guide for how your site should look, feel, function.
+There's no reason that can't be done with any framework be it Angular, Material Design, or vanilla CSS3.
-  <p>For new websites or major reworks, we recommend you consider using the included Foundation CSS and JS, as you'll get more benefit from the work done in this framework, encounter fewer bugs, and help EBI web services have a more consistent function and feel.</p>
+  For new websites or major reworks, we recommend you consider using the included Foundation CSS and JS, as you'll get more benefit from the work done in this framework, encounter fewer bugs, and help EBI web services have a more consistent function and feel.

 Bootstrap
-  :<p>While the front-end framework provides a robust set of tooling and a broader use base, its base styling is more opinionated (121KB vs 43KB of minified baseline CSS).
+:While the front-end framework provides a robust set of tooling and a broader use base, its base styling is more opinionated (121KB vs 43KB of minified baseline CSS).
 Foundation allows us to provide a slimmer and faster EBI theme layer.
 Further, non-jQuery using developers will find more benefit in a Foundation-powered ecosystem.
-For Bootstrap users unfamiliar with Foundation, you might <a href="https://www.codementor.io/css/tutorial/bootstrap-3-vs-foundation-5-front-end-framework-comparison">read this comparison</a> (note that it references the slightly older version of Foundation 5, but is substantially the same for the article's proposes).</p>
+For Bootstrap users unfamiliar with Foundation, you might <a href="https://www.codementor.io/css/tutorial/bootstrap-3-vs-foundation-5-front-end-framework-comparison">read this comparison</a> (note that it references the slightly older version of Foundation 5, but is substantially the same for the article's proposes).

 SASS
-  :<p>We have not used Foundation's compilable CSS, nor have we added any other compile required tooling.
+:We have not used Foundation's compilable CSS, nor have we added any other compile required tooling.
 This was done to keep implementation as simple as possible, and it offered limited benefits.
 However, we have implement the vanilla release of Foundation, so there's no reason you couldn't swap that out.
-As internal users become more familiar with Foundation and we further optimise, a future release may use SASS.</p>
+As internal users become more familiar with Foundation and we further optimise, a future release may use SASS.

 Animation
-  :<p>Using CSS3 and JavaScript animations there are many opportunities to make our sites look good and function better, but we want to take this one step at a time and get other items in order.
-Currently on target for v1.5. <span data-tooltip aria-haspopup="true" class="has-tip" data-disable-hover='false' tabindex=1 title="Foundation does have a complementary animation toolset that we've not bundled, but you could...">Feel free to experiment with subtle animations</span>, let us know if you do.</p>
+:Using CSS3 and JavaScript animations there are many opportunities to make our sites look good and function better, but we want to take this one step at a time and get other items in order.
+Currently on target for v1.5. <span data-tooltip aria-haspopup="true" class="has-tip" data-disable-hover='false' tabindex=1 title="Foundation does have a complementary animation toolset that we've not bundled, but you could...">Feel free to experiment with subtle animations</span>, let us know if you do.

 </section>

 <section id="help" data-magellan-target="help" markdown="1">

-<h2>Need help?</h2>
+### Need help?

 <div class="row">